wistia/wistia-open-docs/_posts/permissions.md

 The Owner of the Wistia Account has the highest permissions of any user.
 There is only one Owner-Level Contact on each Account, which can be set from the "Account" tab of the Account Settings.

-Owners have access to anything a manager or contact does, but in addition, they can:
+Owners have access to anything a Manager or contact does, but in addition, they can:

 *  Check the Stats of Any Project
 *  Monitor the Usage of the Account (bandwidth & storage)